Welcome to our Year 4 Class at St James’

 Beyond, English and Maths, the children will be beginning their voyage back through history, learning about the Roman Empire and the impact of the Romans on Britain.
 The children are excited about the upcoming class trip to Segedunum Roman fort to participate in a full day immersing themselves in interactive workshops learning about life in a Roman fort.

 Additionally, the children are learning about Celtic lettering.
-We have carried out research about the Book of Kells and studied the illuminated lettering in these ancient manuscripts.
-We have already seen some beautiful artwork collating their artbooks and we will be excited to see some impressive final pieces on our display boards in the next few weeks after competing our study of Paul Klimt.
+We will carry out research about the Book of Kells and study the illuminated lettering in these ancient manuscripts.
+We hope to collate some beautiful artwork which will be displayed over the next few weeks.

-In the second half of the Autumn term, the children will continue to learn about the Romans and move onto their geography unit which focuses on volcanoes and earthquakes.
-Our first Design and Technology unit Also falls within this half term which will look at cooking and nutrition.
+During the Autumn term, the children will continue to learn about the Romans and move onto their geography unit which focuses on volcanoes and earthquakes.
+Our first Design and Technology unit Also falls within the Autumn term which will look at cooking and nutrition.

 Tips on how to help your child’s learning during the Autumn Term